Why Should I Use A Period Tracker?

 Here are some facts about periods:

-See your doctor if you find yourself bleeding through six or seven regular tampons a day or if you have your period for more than 7 days.
+See your doctor if you find yourself bleeding through six or seven regular tampons a day, or if you’re on your period for more than seven days.